shurco/litecart/README.md

 > password - Pass123

 #### Admin panel (frontend)
-To develop the web interface of the admin panel, you need to start the litepay server (for example, execute the command from the project root `go run ./cmd/main.go serve`).
+To develop the web interface of the admin panel, you need to start the litecart server (for example, execute the command from the project root `go run ./cmd/main.go serve`).
-The entire code is located in the folder ./web/admin.
 All the code is located in the folder ./web/admin.
-The command `cd ./web/admin && yarn run dev` will start the development server for the admin panel web interface.
+The command `cd ./web/admin && bun run dev` will start the development server for the admin panel web interface.
 By default, it will be available at http://localhost:5173/_/.

 #### Base site (frontend)
-To develop the web interface of the admin panel, you need to start the litepay server (for example, execute the command from the project root `go run ./cmd/main.go serve`).
+To develop the web interface of the base site, you need to start the litecart server (for example, execute the command from the project root `go run ./cmd/main.go serve`).
 Run `./scripts/webscripts` to download and install the necessary JavaScript libraries into the folder ./web/site/public/assets/js/.
 To update the styles, it is necessary to execute the command `cd ./web/site && yarn run build`.
 If you actively change styles, you can run the command `cd ./web/site && yarn run dev`.
 It will monitor changes in files and automatically update the style file.